-Illegal Pot Grows In America's Public Forests Are Poisoning Wildlife And Water
+Illegal Pot Operations In Public Forests Are Poisoning Wildlife And Water

-Illegal Pot Grows In America's Public Forests Are Poisoning Wildlife And Water
+Illegal Pot Operations In Public Forests Are Poisoning Wildlife And Water

 Water and wildlife in the nation's public forests are slowly being poisoned by insecticides and other chemicals used in illegal marijuana operations, say forest police and researchers.
 They warn that the potential environmental damage could last generations.

-Many of the grows are the work of highly organized drug cartels, who take advantage of the forests' thick canopy to help hide their operation.
+Many of the grows are the work of highly organized drug cartels that take advantage of the forests' thick canopy to help hide their operations.
 Some sites can go undetected for years.

 "The true crime here is the fact that they're killing off basically America's public lands, killing off the wildlife, killing off our water," says Kevin Mayer, a U.S. Forest Service law enforcement assistant special agent in charge.
 "This is stuff that, you know, it's not gonna repair itself."